Flow plans and what's included

 Can I try Pro before committing?

 Yes.
-Flow offers a free trial of Pro so you can test all features before subscribing.
-A banner at the top of Plans & Billing shows how many days remain and lets you add billing info or upgrade at any time.
-You can also unlock a 2-week Pro trial by creating a team when prompted after a teammate from your email domain signs up for Flow.
+Flow offers a free Pro trial so you can test every feature before subscribing.
+A banner at the top of Plans & Billing shows days remaining and lets you add billing info or upgrade at any time.
+You can also unlock a 2-week Pro trial by creating a team when prompted after a teammate from your email domain signs up.

 What happens to my data if I downgrade?